marioortizmanero/markdown-line-breaks-fixer/README.md

-# Markup Line Breaks Fixer
+# Markdown Line Breaks Fixer

 This is a simple program that automatically converts single line-break text from your clipboard like this: